Skip to content

 [Attached or via link] you will find the ballot proof for this upcoming election.
 Please inspect carefully to ensure that the information for the offices or issues you are responsible for are correct.

-- The write-in line (determine if it news included)
+• The write-in line (determine if it needs to be included)

-- If more than once office, the order in which they appear
+• If more than one office, the order in which they appear

 Here are the aspects of the issues to verify for accuracy: